cambridge-ceu/csd3/applications/pspp.md

 ## 2.0.1

-This build is now for icelake, or CentOS 8 rather than CentOS 7 for building 2.0.0 and earlier (1.6.0 still works though).
+This build is now for icelake, or CentOS 8 rather than CentOS 7 for building 2.0.0 and earlier.

 The installation from `flatpak` as before was successful but the required storage is too much / kernel is too high.